conn-finn/SportsScraper/README.md

         * BarstoolOSU
 * Make styling look nicer
     * keeping in mind that it will be read within an email
-* Set up scheduler to run everyday/ every other day
+* Set up scheduler to run everyday/every other day